 Read our full review: Ring Video Doorbell Wired

-Ring's almost top-of-the-range video doorbell comes a close second to its Arlo rival - with footage that's just as detailed and in the same 1:1 aspect ratio so you can see the full length of anyone on your doorstep and any packages they might have with them - although, at 150 degrees, it is a slightly smaller field of view than Arlo's rival doorbell offers.
+Ring's almost top-of-the-range video doorbell comes a close rival to our number 1 Arlo - with footage that's just as detailed and in the same 1:1 aspect ratio so you can see the full length of anyone on your doorstep and any packages they might have with them – although, at 150 degrees, it is a slightly smaller field of view than Arlo's rival doorbell offers.

-Where it betters, its rival is with colorized night vision.
-The camera takes ambient light areas within its field of view and applies a simulated color to them – tinting the sky blue, for example.
-Of course, it doesn't create a full-color picture, but in our time with the product, we certainly found that it made night-time footage easier to decipher.
+Where it betters, its rival is with colorised night vision.
+The camera takes ambient light areas within its field of view and applies a simulated colour to them – tinting the sky blue, for example.
+Of course, it doesn't create a full-colour picture, but in our time with the product, we certainly found that it made night-time footage easier to decipher.

-The Ring Video Doorbell Pro 2 doesn't come cheap, and if you're on a budget, it's worth considering its predecessor, the Ring Video Doorbell Pro (opens in new tab), which is still available through some outlets.
+The Ring Video Doorbell Pro 2 doesn't come cheap (hence the 'premium' position), and if you're on a budget, it's worth considering its predecessor, the Ring Video Doorbell Pro, which is still available through some outlets.
 While it doesn't have as high a resolution or a 1:1 aspect ratio, it's still an excellent wired doorbell.

 Read our full review: Ring Video Doorbell Pro 2